-Your institution administered the following additional question set(s): Experiences with Writing First-year Experiences and Senior Transitions See your Topical Module report(s) for results.
+Your institution administered the following additional question set(s):

+Experiences with Writing HIP Quality

+See your Topical Module report(s) for results.

 What is NSSE?

 NSSE annually collects information at hundreds of four-year colleges and universities about student participation in activities and programs that promote their learning and personal development.
 The results provide an estimate of how undergraduates spend their time and what they gain from attending their college or university.
 Institutions use their data to identify aspects of the undergraduate experience that can be improved through changes in policy and practice.